-Sometimes job seekers are oblivious to the obvious when it comes to job interviews.
-A resume acts as a candidate's professional first impression, but those perfect-on-paper qualifications can be easily dismissed if the in-person meeting doesn't go as planned.
+A resume acts as a candidate's professional first impression, but those perfect-on-paper qualifications can be easily dismissed if the hiring manager feels in-person meeting is overshadowed by interview improprieties.

-When hiring managers admit to knowing within the first 90 seconds if they want to proceed or dismiss a candidate, there are certain social circumstances that should be avoided in a professional interview setting.
+Hiring mangers admit to knowing within the first 90 seconds if they want to proceed or dismiss a candidate, and there are certain social circumstances that should be avoided in a professional interview setting.

-Here are a few formality faux pas you may want to avoid if you want to get the gig.
+Here are a few formality faux pas Procom recruiters advise getting rid of if you want to get the gig.

 1. Showing up with shopping bags